Deep Learning World Virtual 2021

 Carter Lin is speaking in the following session:

-Patrick Miller is the engineering manager of Google's Enterprise Machine Learning team in New York City.
+Patrick Miller is the NYC lead of Google's Enterprise AI team.
 His team builds scalable, cutting-edge machine learning solutions to internal Google problems.
 Before Google, Patrick led machine learning at Macmillan, a major trade publisher.
-He's a core contributor to Congnoma, a cancer genomics ML research tool.
+He's a core contributor to Cognoma, a cancer genomics ML research tool.
 Patrick has a Master's in Computer Science from the Georgia Institute of Technology.

 Patrick Miller is speaking in the following session: